 Fenugreek Seeds (Methi Dana)

-The seeds are the most widely used part of fenugreek, which are usually dried and ground.
+The seeds are the most widely used part of fenugreek, which is usually dried and ground.
 Just a small amount is enough to flavor an entire dish.
-It is used in sambhar and people also use it to make chutney.
+It is used in sambhar, and people also use it to make chutney.
 I usually add fenugreek seeds when preparing idli/dosa batter.

 Dried Red Chilli Peppers (Sabut Lal Mirch)

-Kashimiri Red chili powder adds heat to a dish.
+Kashmiri Red chili powder adds heat to a dish.
 This is my preferred variety of chili, as it adds a distinct red color to the dish along with the spice.
 Red chili is usually added after most ingredients are added.
-Some dishes call for whole red chilies, while most others for the ground powder.
+Some dishes call for whole red chilies, while most others are for ground powder.

 Similar to the coriander powder, I prefer to grind red chili powder myself.
-Just add the whole red chilies into the grinder and grind to a fine powder.
-Again, you can store and use this powder for few months.
+Just add all the red chilies into the grinder and grind them to a fine powder.
+Again, you can store and use this powder for a few months.

 Saffron threads are soaked in warm water or milk for several minutes prior to using it in a dish.
 This helps release the aromatic components of saffron.